 The key advantage of this type of loan is that you can use this loan amount flexibly into working capital needs, machinery, as well as vehicles.

 This is a SME loan option that is specifically designed for entrepreneurs that belong to a scheduled caste or scheduled tribe.
 This scheme’s benefits are also extended to female entrepreneurs.
-Under this scheme, entrepreneurs can avail a loan amount between Rs.
+Under Stand-up India scheme, entrepreneurs can avail a loan amount between Rs.
 10 lakh and Rs.
 1 crore.
 At least 51% of the shareholding stake should be held either by an SC/ST individual or woman entrepreneur in case of non-individual enterprises.